tahamir79/tahamir79.github.io/README.md

 - B.S., Operations & Business Analytics | University of Oregon (_March 23'_)

+### Current Role: Statistical Researcher at College of Math and Statistics
+**_Full-Ride graduate scholar_**
+ -  Utilized Excel, R, and SAS to learn about logistic models, permutation tests, and simulations like such as Monte Carlo.
+ -  Conducted research on socio-demographic data from Chicago and created data art using data visualization techniques.
+ -  Developed research models and completed pose estimation projects using Python programming language.

 <a href="assets/img/2442BA0F-3AEF-4A68-B5E6-5DB082BCFBAD.jpeg" target="_blank">
   <img src="assets/img/2442BA0F-3AEF-4A68-B5E6-5DB082BCFBAD.jpeg" alt="CIT_minor_Certificate" width="275">
 </a>